-I have been fortunate enough to get chosen to use the Transportation Security Administration’s (TSA) expedited PreCheck security line, and it was great.
-PreCheck allows travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case and their 3-1-1 compliant liquids/gels bag in a carry-on, using special screening lanes.
+The Transportation Security Administration’s (TSA) offers an expedited PreCheck security line.
+PreCheck allows travelers to leave on their shoes, light outerwear and belt, keep their laptop in its case, and their 3-1-1 compliant liquids/gels bag in a carry-on, using special screening lanes.

-It is now available in nearly 400 airports and has 18 participating airlines
+It is now available in more than 200 airports and has 65 participating airlines.

 PreCheck is available all eligible travelers, along with their children aged under 13 years old.
-After paying $85 for a card that lasts for five years, any traveler can go to an approved interview facility for screening.
-TSA accepts a credit card, money order, company check or certified/cashier’s check.
-The fee covers TSA's background checks, vetting analysis, associated technology and enrollment center costs.
+After paying a fee for a card that lasts for five years, any traveler can go to an approved interview facility for screening.
+TSA accepts credit cards, money orders, company checks, or certified/cashier’s checks.
+The fee covers TSA's background checks, vetting analysis, associated technology, and enrollment center costs.
 Holders of a Global Entry card are automatically enrolled in PreCheck.

 For travelers not enrolled in PreCheck, there’s still an opportunity to use it.
 The TSA uses its Secure Flight system to identify those who may be eligible for expedited screening using information already collected and provided to the agency by the airlines.
 This effort is used only on a flight-by-flight basis, and a TSA PreCheck indicator will be embedded in the barcode of a boarding pass that allows a traveler to use a PreCheck line.